phaserjs/phaser/README.md

 * BitmapData.clear has 4 new optional parameters: x, y, width and height, that define the area to be cleared.
 If left undefined it works exactly the same as before and clears the entire canvas.
 * Added Phaser.Keyboard.COMMA and Phaser.Keyboard.PERIOD to the consts list.
 * Canvas.setSmoothingEnabled only applies the value of the property exists, which avoids the Chrome webkit prefix deprecation warnings.
+* PIXI._CompileShader can now take an array or a string for the fragment src.

 ### Bug Fixes